threexc/yocto-tekton/README.md

 12. Install [Helm](https://helm.sh/docs/intro/install/)
 13. (Recommended) Get the [Tekton CLI](https://tekton.dev/docs/cli/)
 14. (Recommended) Install [k9s](https://github.com/derailed/k9s)
+15. To make the Tekton Dashboard accessible from remote machines, run `kubectl edit svc tekton-dashboard -n tekton-pipelines`, find the `spec.type` field, and change it from `clusterIP` to `NodePort`, then save and exit.
+Running `kubectl get svc -A` will then show you a list of services running in the cluster, including the tekton-dashboard, which will have a port number assigned to it.
+This can be accessed from your browser by visiting `<NodeIP>:<NodePort>`.

 ### Setting up Docker on Fedora 32